Parsnip

 The parsnip (Pastinaca sativa) is a root vegetable closely related to carrot and parsley, all belonging to the flowering plant family Apiaceae.
 It is a biennial plant usually grown as an annual.
-Its long taproot has cream-colored skin and flesh, and, left in the ground to mature, it becomes sweeter in flavor after winter frosts.
+Its long taproot has cream-colored skin and flesh, and, left in the ground to mature, becomes sweeter in flavor after winter frosts.
 In its first growing season, the plant has a rosette of pinnate, mid-green leaves.
 If unharvested, it produces a flowering stem topped by an umbel of small yellow flowers in its second growing season, later producing pale brown, flat, winged seeds.
-By this time, the stem has become woody, and the tap root inedible.
+By this time, the stem has become woody, and the taproot inedible.
+Precautions should be taken when handling the stems and foliage, as parsnip sap can cause a skin rash or even blindness if exposed to sunlight after handling.

 The parsnip is native to Eurasia; it has been used as a vegetable since antiquity and was cultivated by the Romans, although some confusion exists between parsnips and carrots in the literature of the time.
 It was used as a sweetener before the arrival of cane sugar in Europe.

 Parsnips are usually cooked but can also be eaten raw.
-The flesh has a sweet flavor, even more so than carrots, but the taste is different.
+The flesh has a sweet flavor, even more so than carrots.
 It is high in vitamins, antioxidants, and minerals (especially potassium); and also contains both soluble and insoluble dietary fiber.
 Parsnips are best cultivated in deep, stone-free soil.
 The plant is attacked by the carrot fly and other insect pests, as well as viruses and fungal diseases, of which canker is the most serious.
-Handling the stems and foliage can cause a skin rash if the skin is exposed to sunlight after handling.